Gujarat Open Golf: Tapy Ghai fires 67 to storm into halfway lead | www.lokmattimes.com

 Gujarat Open Golf: Tapy Ghai fires 67 to storm into halfway lead

-Ahmedabad, Feb 23 Tapy Ghai came up with a spirited effort for the second straight day to storm into the halfway lead in the Gujarat Open Golf Championship at the Kalhaar Blues and Greens Golf Club here on Wednesday.
+Tapy Ghai came up with a spirited effort for the second straight day to storm into the halfway lead at Gujarat Open Golf Championship 2022 PGTI's season-opener, being played here at the Kalhaar Blues & Greens Golf Club.

 Twenty-six-year-old Ghai (66-67) of Gurugram, a winner on the PGTI, fired a five-under 67 in round two to move up two spots into pole position at 11-under 133 at the Rs.
 40 lakh event.